psamuels00/mac-messages/README.md

     ./server-run.sh

-To run in debug mode:
+To run in development mode:

     ./server-run-dev.sh